burntraisin/burntraisin-site/content/blog/2025-03-25-a-few-matcha-spots/index.md

 ]
 +++

 Because of its lower barrier to entry, making matcha at home has been my go-to drink lately.
 Finding good matcha has been of particular interest to me!
 The best matcha latte I've had was from [Ooika](https://ooika.co/).
-I've visited their Princeton (NJ) location and everything is controlled: the humidity, temperature—it was so cool to see.
-I ended up buying matcha from here and it was incredibly good.
+I visited their Princeton (NJ) location and everything was controlled: the humidity, temperature—it was so cool to see.
+I bought matcha there and making my first latte at home was incredible.
+It was seriously unlike anything I've ever had.
 Though the kick of caffeine was too much for me, I'm still getting it the next time I make a trip there!
+It's worth the long drive.

 ![Matcha](./images/ooika-setup.jpg)
 *This is Ooika's setup!*

-I've also visited Setsugekka (NYC) and the "dine-in" experience was neat.
+I also visited Setsugekka (NYC) and the "dine-in" experience was neat.
 There was a lot of people, so there was a wait time.
 The environment in the shop was cozy, facilitated by how methodically the baristas made the drinks.

 ![Matcha](./images/setsugekka-setup.jpg)
 *A barista pouring water.*